CGPA to Percentage Estimate Nepal: Reference Conversion Guide

 What if my university uses a different GPA scale?

-If your university uses a scale other than 4.0 (for example, 5.0 or 10.0), divide 100 by the maximum GPA to find the correct multiplier.
-For a 5.0 scale: Percentage = CGPA × 20.
+If your university uses a scale other than 4.0 (for example, 5.0 or 10.0), do not reuse the 4.0-scale estimate.
+Check the official policy or destination form instructions.